What to Watch: New political vibes this State of the Union

 Look for Biden to talk about his decision to have the military shoot down a suspected Chinese surveillance balloon on Saturday, but how tough will he be on China?

-His comments on the balloon are likely to be part of a broader section on countering China’s more assertive economic and military actions around the world, according to two administration officials who requested anonymity to preview the speech.
+His comments on the balloon will be part of a broader section on countering China’s more assertive economic and military actions around the world.

 WHAT NEXT IN UKRAINE?